 Marker Wadden

-In an effort to improve water quality and create a new habitat for wildlife, a unique hydraulic engineering project has unfolded in the Markermeer: Marker Wadden.
-A new group of islands has been created, sculpted from sand, clay and silt from the Markermeer.
+In an effort to improve water quality and create a new habitat for wildlife, a unique hydraulic engineering project unfolded in the Markermeer: Marker Wadden.
+A group of islands, sculpted from sand, clay and silt from the Markermeer.

-In addition to improving water quality, Marker Wadden will also serve as a sanctuary for birds, fish, plants and shellfish.
-People will also benefit from this nature reserve: the first and largest island is open to nature lovers and water sports enthusiasts.
+In addition to improving water quality, Marker Wadden serves as a sanctuary for birds, fish, plants and shellfish.
+The first and largest island is open to nature lovers and water sports enthusiasts.

 Creating natural habitats